 That is, the actual procedure of looking at the clock when you start a task, and looking again when you finish it.
 When jumping between issues, or when concentrating on other stuff it’s easy to forget it.
-I’m personally using this Time tracker, but there is also this one.
-It’s something that needs getting used to.
+I’m personally using this Time tracker.
+It something that needs getting used to.
 There’s no need to go too deep and register every little minute, but if you’d work on an issue for +15min, we’d want you to register it.

 In terms of hours, we don’t have a strict policy on start or finish time, certainly because of having different time zones.
 However, we do see the importance of having some overlap, so developers have a chance to video call with the PMs, and each other if there’s a need.
 That is, we don’t have “stand up meetings,” but that five minutes of synchronous conversation can save up many hours.

 At around 12:00 UTC we have a couple of hours of overlap.
 This means that usually our employees are from the Middle East, Europe and the East coast of the Americas.
 The West coast and Asia pacific time zone difference is usually so big, it’s too much of a hurdle.
 I personally wouldn’t have wanted to work late at night, or to ask for someone to do it.
 So if you are from those “remote” areas, do reflect if that’s in line with your way of living.

 While we’ve got several projects with Elm in production for over six years, we don’t have the same level of confidence when it comes to Haskell and IHP.
 The person we’re looking for should be proficient in IHP, and one that can solve most problems by themselves.
 Simply because we don’t have that knowledge internally.
 Essentially, we need someone who knows more about Haskell than Amitai does and could put this knowledge to use.